Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Brain-Computer Interface-Enhanced Human Digital Twin

 Specifically, the Bio-HDT operates as a two-layer bio-inspired scheme.
-The first layer bio-inspired captures brain signals, which reflect the user’s cognitive, emotional, and behavioral states, providing an authentic representation of the brain’s biological processes.
-These brain signals are continuously monitored and collected through embedded BCI sensors in the HMD system, ensuring real-time feedback from the user.
-The second layer bio-inspired processes these brain signals using SNNs, a neuromorphic computing scheme that mimics the way neurons communicate in the brain.
+The first layer bio-inspired captures EEG signals, which reflect the user's cognitive, emotional, and behavioral states, providing an authentic representation of the brain’s biological processes.
+These EEG signals are continuously monitored and collected through embedded BCI sensors in the HMD system, ensuring real-time feedback from the user.
+The second layer bio-inspired processes these EEG signals using SNNs, a neuromorphic computing scheme that mimics the way neurons communicate in the brain.
 Different from traditional neural networks, SNNs process data in a manner that mirrors the brain’s natural signaling mechanisms, interpreting neural patterns through the timing and frequency of spikes, which is detailed in Section~\ref{SNN}.
 This allows MSPs to accurately extract, analyze, and respond to users' brain signals, generating personalized content in real time.

 By efficiently combining the BCI technology, the Bio-HDT framework offers several advantages.
 First, it minimizes the reliance on multiple IoT devices and external sensors traditionally required to monitor a user's physical state.
 Conventional HDT systems rely on complex sensor networks, resulting in hardware demands, synchronization challenges, and increased energy consumption.
 By directly leveraging brain signals through the BCI, the Bio-HDT framework gathers critical multifaceted data (e.g., cognition, emotion, and behavior) without relying on an array of external sensors, thereby eliminating inefficiencies, reducing the investment in devices, and lowering computational load and data breach risk.
-Moreover, these brain signals are extracted unconsciously, without requiring explicit physical actions, preserving the user’s immersive experience and providing a more nuanced representation of their state.
+Moreover, these EEG signals are extracted unconsciously, without requiring explicit physical actions, preserving the user’s immersive experience and providing a more nuanced representation of their state.
 This facilitates more natural and immersive interactions within the Metaverse.